xoxzo/blog.xoxzo.com/content/Tutorials/checking-your-sms-status-en.md

 </div>
 <div class="lg-padding-top50 md-padding0">

-Now that we managed to send an SMS in the <a href="https://blog.xoxzo.com/2017/10/31/sending-your-first-sms/">previous article</a>, you'll notice that we get a msgid string in return after we run the CURL command, like this: <pre><code>[{"msgid":"tHi5i5y0urMsGIdt3xT"}]</code></pre>, we know that we sent the SMS correctly, otherwise the return message would've been different.
+Now that we managed to send an SMS in the <a href="https://blog.xoxzo.com/2017/10/31/sending-your-first-sms/">previous article</a>, you'll notice that we get a msgid string in return after we run the CURL command, like this: <code>[{"msgid":"tHi5i5y0urMsGIdt3xT"}]</code>.
+If we get that, we sent the SMS correctly, otherwise the return message would've been different.
 But how do we know if the SMS was actually received?
 </div>
 <div style="clear:both;"></div>